Torrington Community Foodbank

 For further information please click this link to go to Great Torrington Town Council's website, where confidential contact phone numbers may be found.

 Thank you to all the very kind people who are donating tins and dried foods to help us make up parcels for emergency use.
-Both the Co-op and the Tourist Information offices have kindly agreed to be drop-off point for us if you are able to spare any items.
+The Co-op in South Street, McColl's on New Road and the Tourist Information offices have kindly agreed to be drop-off point for us if you are able to spare any items.

 Food can also be donated at St Michael's Church (between 9.30am-1pm) or the Methodist Church.